Course No. 389.166

 - The analytical part has to be done individually.
 Discussion is encouraged, but you are supposed to write your solution alone without checking out one from another.

-- The Python exercises can be done in groups.
-No group more than three is allowed.
+- Python exercises can be done in groups.
+Note that the maximum size of the group is 3 people.

-3. For each exercise you show on the blackboard, you earn an extra point.
-You can gain at most 4 points from presenting at the blackboard.
+3. For each exercise you present in the Zoom meeting (see TUWEL), you earn an extra point.
+You can gain at most 4 points from presenting.

 4. You need all together at least 18 points to be eligible for the oral exam.